packem/packem.github.io/content/docs/common-plugins.md

 ---
-id: common-plugins
+title: "Common Plugins"
-title: Common Plugins
+meta_title: "Packem - Common Plugins"
-permalink: docs/common-plugins.html
+meta_description: "These are a set of plugins created to support basic development utilities, extended configurations, styling with SASS/SCSS, stats on output bundles, etc."
-prev: setting-up-packem.html
+keywords:
-next: advanced-plugin-apis.html
+    - plugins
-redirect_from:
+    - plugin development
-  - "docs/common-plugin"
+sidebar: "docs"
 ---

-These are a set of plugins created to support basic development utilities, extended configurations, styling with SASS/SCSS, stats on output bundles, etc. They are hosted on [a repo](https://github.com/packem/packem-plugins) on the packem github org.
+These are a set of plugins created to support basic development utilities, extended configurations, styling with SASS/SCSS, stats on output bundles, etc. They are hosted on [a repo](https://github.com/packem/packem-plugins) on the Packem GitHub organization.
 To install a common plugin, run:

 ```bash
 # Where `<name>` is the plugin name